ickb/proposal/README.md

 ### OwnedOwner Script

 While iCKB Logic script is independent to the withdrawal request lock choice, this lock has some pretty restrictive constraints, as no information can be stored in its lock args nor in its cell data.
 For this reason has been developed OwnedOwner Script.
-This script satisfies the constraints and it's used in two transactions.
+This script lifecycle consists of two transactions: Mint and Melt.

+#### Mint

 In the first transaction, the output contains:

 1. A cell, owned, with this script as lock.
 2. A cell, owner, with this script as type.
 This cell memorizes in data the signed relative index distance between the owned cell and itself as a signed 32 bit integer encoded in little-endian.

 Validation rule: `owned_index == owner_index + signed_distance`

-In the second transaction, the input contains both the owned cell and the owner cell.
-If one of the two is missing the script do not validate.

 **Example of withdrawal phase 1 using OwnedOwner:**